watson-virtual-agents/chat-widget/README.md

 ```
 7. Navigate to http://localhost:3100.

+## Customizing the Chat Widget

-For more details about getting started, see [./docs/DOCS.md](./docs/DOCS.md), and for advanced documentation about using our JavaScript, see [./docs/JSDOCS.md](./docs/JSDOCS.md).
+For more details about what you can do once the widget is up and running, see [./docs/DOCS.md](./docs/DOCS.md).

+For API documentation of the widget, see [./docs/JSDOCS.md](./docs/JSDOCS.md).